artur-kot/learn-programming-app/README.md

 ## Courses

+- [Java](https://github.com/artur-kot/learn-programming-java) — work in progress, setting up and refining exercises
-- [JavaScript](https://github.com/artur-kot/learn-programming-javascript) — work in progress, contributions welcome
+- [JavaScript](https://github.com/artur-kot/learn-programming-javascript) — work in progress, there are too many exercises needing to be squashed

 ## Possible options